nikomatsakis/babysteps/source/_posts/2011-12-29-block-sugar-in-expressions.markdown

 because the user will notice that the return type of `foo()` is missing when they try to call it elsewhere in the code.

+**UPDATE:** This also requires distinguishing "dual-purpose" statements as described in the first solution ("yes, it does produce a value").
+In fact, both the first and fourth solution are kind of the same, but the fourth involves a bit more work in the type checker to allow users to omit semicolons somewhat more often.

 #### So what should I do?

 I don't know but I am leaning towards the first or final solutions, as